bisohns/search-engine-parser/README.md

 ![Demo](assets/example.gif)

-There is a needed argument for the CLI i.e `-e Engine` and two subcommands in the CLI i.e `search` and `summary`
+There is a needed argument for the CLI i.e `-e Engine` followed by either of two subcommands in the CLI i.e `search` and `summary`

 ```bash